MonksAndNinjas/martial-arts-cli-app/notes.md

 	Class MartialArtsScraper to will be used to create the styles

-The first version of the app, the user will see the greeting and receive the list of the top 10 martial arts in the world and it’s info.
+The first version of the app, the user will see the greeting and receive the list of the top 10 martial arts in the world, it’s info as well as search info for different styles.